-Tuning GPCR activities up or down can use our body's cellular activities to treat diseases.
+Tuning GPCR activities up or down can harness our body's cellular activities to treat diseases.
 That's why 30% of all approved drugs target GPCRs.

 Over 200 of the 400 potentially druggable GPCRs remain undrugged.
 Many control important disease-treating biological processes, or can cause disease if dysfunctional.

 Small molecules often have off-target activity for structurally similar GPCRs, leading to side effects.